Northern Thailand Tuk Tuk Adventure

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

-Your hotel on night five is located right on the riverbank in Mae Sairang.
-A beautiful place to stay with air-conditioning, en-suite bathroom facilities, and excellent food, it’s the perfect retreat to relax in after a day out on the road.
+- On night 5 you’ll be staying right on the riverbank in Mae Sairang.
+A beautiful teak structure set in lush surroundings, it’s the perfect place to relax after a day out on the road.

 - Nights 6 and 7 will be spent in a stunning eco-resort in Mae Hong Son.
 Surrounded by forest and rice fields and featuring a stunning infinity pool and epic sunset bar, this accommodation really has the ‘wow’ factor – so much so that Brad and Angelina stayed here a number of times!